Which MacBook is suitable for photo and video editing?

 What type of user are you?

 As a professional photo and video editor, you use demanding graphic programs every day, such as Adobe Creative programs, Autocad, Sketch Up, Keyshot, and Cinema 4D.
 You often run these programs at the same time.
 In that case, a powerful laptop to edit files is a must-have.
 You do it at home, where you might also have an iMac, and on the road or with clients.
 In that case, a MacBook is ideal.
-This means that portability is a requirement.
-You don't want to sacrifice power, though.
+This means that portability is a requirement but you don't want to sacrifice power.
 After all, loading large files shouldn't detract from your efficiency.

-You're going to be studying graphic design, or maybe you already are.
-Maybe you're studying engineering and you have to make technical 2D drawings.
+You're studying graphic design, or maybe you're going to be in the near future.
+Maybe you're studying engineering and you have to make technical 3D drawings.
 In these cases, you'll quickly notice that a proper MacBook is the best study partner.
-After all, you'll be spending hours every day using Adobe Creative suite programs, such as Photoshop, InDesign, and Illustrator, or, for technical drawings, Autocad.
+After all, you spend hours every day using Adobe Creative suite programs, such as Photoshop, InDesign, and Illustrator, or, for technical drawings, Autocad.
 You'll need enough force to work with these programs.
 It would also be nice if you could fit your laptop in your school bag, without having to drag around any excess weight.

 As a hobbyist, you love editing photos or videos in your spare time.
 You edit holiday photos, earn a little extra cash as a photographer on your friends' wedding, or edit a video of the festival you and your friends went to the other day.
-To do that, you'll need the necessary editing programs, which require a powerful laptop.
-You don't want the most expensive laptop, as it's only a hobby after all.
-Your laptop will need to be powerful enough, though, because you don't want to wait hours for Premiere Pro to start.
+To do that, you'll need the necessary editing programs, which require a powerful MacBook.
+You don't want the most expensive model, as it's only a hobby after all.
+Your MacBook will need to be powerful enough, though, because you don't want to wait hours for Adobe Premiere Pro to start.

-Maybe the table has you thinking: "It's all well and good that I need an i5 processor, but why?
-What does that mean exactly?"
-Here, you can read what exactly makes a MacBook suitable for graphic design.
-It's a combination of 3 things: processor, RAM, and storage.
-Of course, for designers, there's a 4th specification that's just as important: the display.
+This table may have you wonder: “Looks like I need an Intel Core i9 processor, but why?
+And what does that mean exactly?”
+In this article, you can read what makes a MacBook particularly suitable for graphic use.
+The answer is a combination of 3 things: processor, video card, and RAM.